-(1) Requests to address the Board must be made in writing through the Board Coordinator's Office no sooner than two weeks before and at least forty-eight (48) hours prior to a scheduled meeting of the Board (based on calendar days) by submitting the Public Comment Protocol Form to firstname.lastname@example.org.
-The Office of the Board Coordinator will issue a communication acknowledging receipt of requests and confirm logistical details for the public comment period.
+(1) Requests to address the Board must be made in writing through the Board of Trustees Office no sooner than two weeks before and at least forty-eight (48) hours prior to a scheduled meeting of the Board (based on calendar days) by submitting the Public Comment Protocol Form to firstname.lastname@example.org.
+The Board of Trustees Office will issue a communication acknowledging receipt of requests and confirm logistical details for the public comment period.

-(2) Speakers may submit to the Board Coordinator written information to be distributed to the Board.
-In such event, the speaker is responsible for bringing an adequate number of copies for distribution (a minimum of thirty (30) copies).
+(2) Speakers may submit to the Board of Trustees Office written information to be distributed to the Board.
+In such event, the speaker may submit the information electronically in advance of the meeting to email@example.com or bring an adequate number of copies to the meeting (a minimum of thirty copies).

 (3) At the commencement of remarks, each speaker shall identify him or herself; any relevant title; the group or organization, if any, for which he or she serves as spokesperson; any personal or business interest in the subject matter as to which comment will be made; and the topic to be addressed.
 The Board Chair will recognize each speaker consecutively, maintain order, and require adherence to a three-minute maximum time limit allotted to each speaker.
 The Chair retains discretion to decline a request to comment if an individual, group, or organization has previously appeared before the Board regarding the same matter.
+If multiple individuals wish to speak on the same subject matter, a single individual should be identified to offer public comments on behalf of the group.
 Individuals signed up for public comment who are unable to attend on the day of the meeting may not send substitutes.

 (4) No action shall or may be taken by the Board at public comment sessions.
 In his or her discretion, the Board Chair may refer a matter raised during public comment for subsequent response by the President, the President’s designee, or an appropriate Board Committee.
 The Board Chair may also request or permit comment by members of the administration.

 (5) To ensure that the scheduled business of the Board is conducted in a timely manner pursuant to the published agenda, the time allotted to the comment session will not be enlarged by the Board Chair absent extenuating circumstances, to be determined in his/her sole discretion.
 Persons whose comments were not heard due to time constraints are encouraged to communicate in writing with Trustees, the President, or appropriate Vice Presidents.
-Communications may be submitted to the Office of the Board Coordinator for routing purposes to email@example.com.
+Communications may be submitted to the Board of Trustees Office for routing purposes to firstname.lastname@example.org.